 I don’t want to rehash the entire war because we’d be here forever.
 So let’s just mention September 22’s outcome, which wasn’t nearly what Iraq wanted or needed and in many ways set the tone for the rest of the conflict.
 Iraqi airstrikes, intended to eliminate Iran’s air force, really barely dinged it.
 Iran’s air force was able to quickly retaliate and deal serious damage to the Iraqis, more or less establishing air superiority.
 The Iraqi invasion, which began the next day, depended to some extent on the Arabs in Khuzestan revolting against Tehran and joining the Iraqi forces, which never happened, and Iran’s strength in the air was decisive in blunting the Iraqi offensive.
 Iraq turned to chemical weapons, and things settled in to a terrible status quo that lasted for nearly eight more years.

 In the end the war was considered a stalemate.
 Hussein failed to achieve any of his objectives, but after the war began to look like it was going Iran’s way the Iraqis did recover to restore the status quo ante bellum.
 Since it was Hussein who started the war, I still tend to think of the war as an Iraqi defeat.
 Hussein’s desperation for a military success and pressure from Kuwait over Iraqi war debt led him to invade his tiny Gulf neighbor a couple of years later.
-The ensuing Gulf War planted the seeds of Washington’s fixation on ousting Hussein, which…well, you know how that ended.
+The ensuing Gulf War fixated many in the US foreign policy community on the idea of ousting Hussein, which…well, you know how that ended.